Jennifer V. Evans: Career

-Public Engagement
+Public engagement

 Evans is co-creator of the New Fascism Syllabus: Exploring the New Right Through Scholarship and Civic Engagement.
 In May and June 2021, she curated a series of reflections from scholars, writers, and activists about the role and place of Holocaust memory and colonial violence in contemporary Germany, labelled the Catechism Debate after a series of provocative interventions by human rights historian Dirk Moses in the online Swiss magazine Geschichte der Gegenwart.
 It has been referred to as the Historian's Debate 2.0 in reference to earlier debates in the 1980s.
 In the lead up to the US Election in the fall of 2020, Evans led over 200 historians to compose and sign an open letter warning of the dangers posed to democracy in the run-up to the 2020 United States presidential election.
 Evans is also one of the founding members of the German Studies Collaboratory.

-Fellowships and Awards
+Fellowships and awards

 Evans is the principal investigator on the SSHRC supported project Populist Publics which analyzes how populist ideas circulate in social media.
 Aspects of this research have received funding from the Department of Canadian Heritage, Social Science Research Council, and the Embassy of the Federal Republic of Germany in Ottawa.
 She has held residential fellowships at the United States Holocaust Memorial Museum in Washington DC, where she was the Grinspoon Fellow.
 She researched the then under-examined history of gay and lesbian persecution under the Nazis.
 In May 2018, Evans held an invited professorship at the Fondation de Maison de l'Homme in Paris.
+In recognition of her lifetime contribution to German History, in 2023 she was awarded the Konrad Adenauer Prize from the Humboldt Foundation.
+In September 2025, Evans was elected a Fellow of the Royal Society of Canada.